awsdocs/aws-systems-manager-user-guide/doc_source/send-commands-reboot.md

 **Windows example**

 ```
-$hyperV = Get-WindowsFeature -Name Hyper-V
+$telnet = Get-WindowsFeature -Name Telnet-Client
-if(-not $hyperV.Installed)
+if (-not $telnet.Installed)
 	{
-		# Install Hyper-V and then send a reboot request to SSM Agent.
+		# Install Telnet and then send a reboot request to SSM Agent.
-		Install-WindowsFeature -Name Hyper-V -IncludeManagementTools
+		Install-WindowsFeature -Name "Telnet-Client"
 		exit 3010
 	}
 ```